TuDo-Makerspace/Dampflog/README.md

 - A 0-5V Gate input to trigger the gate signal
 - A 1V/Octave CV input to control the pitch

-In addition to these features, I also wanted to ensure that the device could still be operated in it's original inteded way.
-For that I ensured to add a push button to trigger the gate signal, as well as a potentiometer to control the duration of the gate signal and a potentiometer to manually control the pitch.
+Beyond these additions, I wanted to ensure that the device retained its original functionality.
+To achieve this, I included a push-button for manual gate signal triggering, along with potentiometers to adjust the gate signal duration and pitch manually.

-To house the PCB I used an old metal box that used to contain a [data transfer switch (KVM Switch)](https://www.amazon.com/Kentek-Parallel-Peripherals-Devices-Printer/dp/B07KWRWLRN) which we had lying around in the makerspace.
-Under typical circumstances I would have probably just 3D printed an enclosure, however, as mentioned earlier, this project was created during a Makerthon, so I simply didn't have the time to design and print an enclosure.
-I also gave the enclosure a cute little spray paint job just for the fun of it.
+For housing the PCB, I repurposed an old metal box that had once contained a [data transfer switch (KVM Switch)](https://www.amazon.com/Kentek-Parallel-Peripherals-Devices-Printer/dp/B07KWRWLRN)—which we happened to have lying around in the makerspace.
+Typically, I would have opted for a 3D-printed enclosure, but as mentioned earlier, this project was created during a Makerthon, and I simply didn't have the luxury of time for enclosure design and printing.
+As a playful touch, I even gave the enclosure a neat little spray-paint job, just for the fun of it.

 ### Power Input

 Adding a 12V DC power input was rather trivial.
 I simply soldered a 2.1mm DC barrel jack to the 12V rail of the PCB with a switch in between to turn the device on and off.
 I also added a small red power LED next to the Jack to indicate that the device is powered on.

-I tried to solder the power wires as close to the power stage as possible to maximize use of the power capacitors on the PCB.
-The jack is mounted on the front side of the enclosure and the switch is mounted on the back side of the enclosure.
-In hindsight, I should have probably swapped the positions of the jack and the switch, since it would have made the device more ergonomic to use.
-However I only considered adding the switch after I had mounted the jack in place.
+I tried to solder the power wires as close to the power stage as possible to maximize the utilization of the power capacitors on the PCB.
+The DC jack found its home on the front side of the enclosure, while the switch was thoughtfully situated on the back side.

+In hindsight, I realize that it might have been more ergonomically advantageous to swap the positions of the jack and the switch, a consideration that occurred to me after the jack was firmly in place.

 PICTURE OF JACK HERE

 ### Audio Output

-Adding audio output was quite straight forward.
+Adding audio output was also pretty straight forward.
 I simply soldered a 3.5mm audio jack to the output of the amplifier.
-I also added a potentiometer as voltage divider to control the volume of the output signal.
-The jack along with the potentiometer are mounted on the front side of the enclosure.
+To provide volume control for the output signal, I introduced a potentiometer which serves as a voltage divider.
+These were mounted on the front side of the enclosure for easy accessibility.

 PICTURE OF AUDIO JACK HERE

 ### Original Controls

-As mentioned earlier, I wanted to ensure that the device could still be operated in it's original intended way.
-For that I ensured to add a large green arcade push button to trigger the gate signal, as well as a potentiometer to control the duration of the gate signal and a potentiometer to manually control the pitch.
-The push button is mounted on the top side of the enclosure and simply connected to the trigger input of the Monostable 555 as original Intended.
-The potentiometers to control pitch and duration are also mounted on the top side of the enclosure.
-For the pitch I've actually switched the 50k pot with a 200k pot to get a better range of pitch.
-50K does not quite reach the lower frequency limits of the oscillator.
+As previously mentioned, it was essential to retain the device's original intended functionality.
+One addition was a green arcade-style push button mounted on the top side of the enclosure to serve as a trigger for the gate signal.
+I also mounted two potentiometers on the top side to control the duration of the gate signal and the pitch.
+It should be noted that I used a 200k pot instead the original inteded value of 50k.
+This modification expanded the available pitch range.
+A 50k pot couldn't quite reach the lower frequency limits of the oscillator.

 PICTURE OF ORIGINAL CONTROLS HERE

 ### HOLD Switch

-Adding a HOLD switch was perhaps the first not so trivial addition to the circuit.
-After some thinking I concluded that a switch in parallel to transistor T3 would do the trick best.
-When the switch is closed, it essentially has the same effect as if T3 was forward biased, which in turn means that T2 will reverse biased and the oscillator will always be enabled.
+Incorporating a HOLD switch proved to be the first slightly more complicated addition to the circuit.
+After careful consideration, I determined that a switch connected in parallel to transistor T3 would provide the most effective solution.
+When this switch is in the closed position, it essentially replicates the scenario where T3 is forward-biased.
+Consequently, this keeps T2 in a reverse-biased state, ensuring that the oscillator remains continually enabled.

-The hold switch is mounted to the top right of the trigger button.
+For user convenience, the HOLD switch has next to the trigger button.

 SCHEMATIC MOD